 This study done by Christopher Blodgett, WSU CAFRU Director, and Jane D. Lanigan, Academic Director and Associate Professor of the Department of Human Development WSU Vancouver, examines the prevalence and consequences of intimate partner violence (IPV) in the workplace.
 Surveys were completed by 1,390 employees in 32 different companies representing different organization types.
 The cumulative effects of IPV as well as active victimization contribute to negative workplace consequences.
 With significant numbers of employees experiencing IPV and reporting workplace consequences, the present research underscores the need for employers to develop a more precise means of understanding cost and response.
 The article was published in the Journal of Aggression, Maltreatment & Trauma.

-Collaborative Learning for Educational Achievement and Resilience (CLEAR) 2015-2016 Research Brief
+Collaborative Learning for Educational Achievement and Resilience (CLEAR)

-‘Trauma-informed schools’ is an umbrella term for several different approaches which share some core proposals for change but otherwise can vary widely.
-The foundational concepts of good trauma response- that compassion has the power to heal, that placing a priority on the power of relationships is essential for change, and that assuring safety should be a right of childhood- all create hope for better outcomes and point to the kinds of immediate actions that make change a realistic possibility for many.
-This paper is intended to introduce some key bodies of research that inform the CLEAR model, could be helpful to others, and are not routinely included in many discussions of trauma-informed practice in schools.
+“Trauma-informed schools” is an umbrella term for several different approaches which share some core proposals for change, but otherwise can vary widely.
+The concepts of good trauma-response (that compassion has the power to heal, that prioritizing the power of relationships is essential for change, and that assuring safety is a right of childhood) all create hope for better outcomes and point to the kinds of immediate actions that make change a realistic possibility for many.
+This 2016 paper introduces some key bodies of research that inform the Collaborative Learning for Educational Achievement and Resilience (CLEAR) model, but which are not routinely included in many discussions of trauma-informed practice in schools.

 412 E. Spokane Falls Blvd., Spokane, WA 99202| 509-358-7640 | Contact Us